 now the children run freely toward each other knowin no fears of the other so what? she's brown and her lips thick so what? yarmulkes atop their heads Buddha's smile graces their faces now America welcomes all the babies si si/todos los ninos are ours yes yes/wa alaikum salaam & the gods watch over all children & the flag protects each American all

-I'm a just-retired fourth grade classroom teacher, I've taught fifth grade, middle school literature, and college-level children's literature.
-Now I work as an assistant in the Youth Services department of a big public library....heaven!
-Originally from New England, I spent the last 14 years in the glorious sunshine of Tucson, Arizona, and have recently moved to south central Pennsylvania - a new adventure!
-I adore my kids, my grandkids (I got married at "age 9"), my students, books and reading, quilts and quilting, yarn and knitting, papercrafts and altering books, genealogy, letterboxing, - and hitting the road to adventure far and wide.
+I've taught fourth and fifth grades, middle school literature, and college-level children's literature.
+Originally from New England, I lived and taught on the coast of Maine for many years, then spent 14 years in the glorious sunshine of Tucson, Arizona, before moving four years ago to south central Pennsylvania - a new adventure!
+I adore my kids, my grandkids (I got married at "age 9"), my students, books and reading, quilts and quilting, yarn and knitting, papercrafts and altering books, genealogy, letterboxing, watching movies on the "big screen" - and hitting the road to adventure far and wide.
+I hate to cook and love to eat.
 There are only two states that I've not yet visited, but I'm determined to get to all of them, even if I have to row....
-Next goal?
-Foreign countries?
-US capitals or major cities?